ping2A/isometric-city/README.md

 # IsoCity

-IsoCity is a modern, open-source isometric city-building simulation game built with **Next.js**, **TypeScript**, and **Tailwind CSS**.
-It leverages the HTML5 Canvas API for high-performance rendering of isometric graphics, featuring complex systems for traffic, pedestrians, and economic simulation.
+IsoCity is a open-source isometric city-building simulation game built with **Next.js**, **TypeScript**, and **Tailwind CSS**.
+It leverages the HTML5 Canvas API for high-performance rendering of isometric graphics, featuring complex systems for economic simulation, trains, planes, seaplanes, helicopters, cars, pedestrians, and more.

 ![IsoCity Banner](public/og-image.png)

-## 🌟 Features
+## Features

 -   **Isometric Rendering Engine**: Custom-built rendering system using HTML5 Canvas (`CanvasIsometricGrid`) capable of handling complex depth sorting and layer management.
 -   **Dynamic Simulation**: